St. Sebastian's celebrated Catholic Schools Week with a number of events from January 30 - February 3.

 of students receive need-based financial aid

-St. Sebastian's School is proud to announce the names of students who were named to the Fourth Quarter and Second Semester Honor Rolls.
+St. Sebastian's School is proud to announce those students who were named to the Second Quarter and First Semester Honor Rolls.

 “The time and devotion given to every student by every teacher is incredible to say the least.”